egison/egison/README.md

 ### Demonstration

-We can do non-linear pattern-matching with backtracking in Egison.
+We can do non-linear pattern-matching against unfree data types in Egison.
+An unfree data type is a data type whose data have no canonical form, a standard way to represent that object.
 The following code is the program that determines poker-hands written in Egison.
 All hands are expressed in a single pattern.